 - The mandatory exemption on taxation should be changed into a mandatory application.
 Exemptions should still be allowed but in exceptional cases and after formal approval by the Commission.

-Aviation ticket taxation based on CO2 does not seem be an adequate way to provide incentives for the development and deployment of the sustainable aviation fuels as it is not addressing the main players in the delivery or use of sustainable aviation fuels.
-It is not necessarily proportional to the CO2-emissions and has a much bigger impact on low cost fares compared to higher cost fares.
+A Co2 based aviation ticket taxation seems not to be an adequate way to provide incentives for the development and deployment of the sustainable aviation fuels as it would not address the main players in the delivery or use of sustainable aviation fuels.
+Also, it is not necessarily proportional to CO2-emissions and has a much bigger impact on low cost fares compared to higher cost fares.

 Maritime fuel taxation